Sourdough lauki paratha step-by-step recipe with photos.

 2. Add the sourdough starter and knead well.
 Let it rest for 30 minutes

 3. Perform one set of stretch and fold

 4. Let the dough ferment overnight (or for a minimum of 5-6 hours)

 5. Once the dough is fermented, knead it for 2-3 minutes

 6. Pinch out a lemon-sized dough and roll evenly into a circle

 7. Heat a griddle or fry pan.
 Place the paratha gently on the griddle and let it cook for 1-2 minutes

 8. Flip over and cook on the other side.
-Apply 1 tsp ghee
+Apply 1 teaspoon ghee

 9. Cook both sides until they are done completely